Edward Hamilton (British Army officer): Regimental and senior command

+Officers of the 1st Battalion, Queen's Royal Regiment, at Bordon Camp, Hampshire, 11 August 1914.
+Seated in the centre of the second row is the colonel of the regiment, Major General Sir Edward Hamilton.

 He commanded the 2nd Battalion, the Queen's Royal Regiment during the early stages of the Second Boer War, in 1899, and then commanded the 2nd Brigade from April 1900 to the end of hostilities in May 1902.
 For his services in South Africa, he was mentioned in despatches and appointed a Companion of the Order of the Bath (CB) in the South Africa honours list published on 26 June 1902.
 He left Cape Town on board the in late June 1902, and arrived at Southampton the following month.
 His period of service in command of the 2nd battalion ended in late September 1902, when he was placed on half-pay.
 He received the actual decoration of CB from King Edward VII during an investiture at Buckingham Palace on 24 October 1902.

 In early October 1902 he was placed under orders to go to India, where he was to take up command of the Wellington (Southern) district in Madras.
 Later, he was appointed to command the 1st Brigade of the Secunderabad Division in India, promoted to major-general in 1906 and relinquishing command in 1907.

 He was general officer commanding of Army forces in West Africa from 1908 to 1911, and then Lieutenant Governor of Guernsey—and correspondingly commander of the forces in Guernesy and Alderney—from 1911 to his retirement in April 1914.

 Shortly after his retirement, following the outbreak of the First World War, he was brought back to serve as the first commander of the newly raised 20th (Light) Division in the New Armies.
 He held the command less than a month before handing over to Richard Hutton Davies, a New Zealand officer who had been invalided home from the Western Front.
 His final military position was a purely ceremonial one; from 1914 to 1920 he was colonel-in-chief of the Queen's Royal Regiment.